ksudhir007/mizu/docs/index.md

 * Simple and powerful CLI
 * No installation or code instrumentation required
-* Decode and present all HTTP requests, REST and gRPC API calls in real time
+* View all HTTP requests, REST and gRPC API calls in real time
-* Works completely on premises (on-prem)
+* Mizu works completely on premises (on-prem)

 ## Quick Start
 Get `mizu`: